Lumavate-Team/documentation/docs/1-development.rst

  Docker provides troubleshooting information for both `Windows <https://docs.docker.com/docker-for-windows/troubleshoot/>`_ and `Macs <https://docs.docker.com/docker-for-mac/troubleshoot/>`_ if you encounter issues with your download.

  .. tip::
-   Lumavate relies heavily on Docker for its tool develpoment.
-Many of the commands, options, and syntax that are required when devloping a tool will come from Docker.
-Therfore, we recommend that you learn more about Docker and how it works at: https://docs.docker.com.
+   Lumavate relies heavily on Docker for its tool development.
+Many of the commands, options, and syntax that are required when developing a tool will come from Docker.
+Therefore, we recommend that you learn more about Docker and how it works at: https://docs.docker.com.

 .. _Setup Lumavate Containers:

 Setup Lumavate Prebuilt Containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
- Lumavate provides three base containers to help devlopers start devloping tools for the Lumavate platform.
+ Lumavate provides three base containers to help developers start developing tools for the Lumavate platform.
 The following explanation uses Go.
 For the full Go container, please see the `Go Github repository <https://github.com/Lumavate-Team/widget-base-go>`_.
 Additional :ref:`Python sample <python sample>` and :ref:`C# sample <C# sample>` containers are provided.

 .. _Build The Container: